Stuffe/isa_spec/README.md

 * Produce a neat cheatsheet
 * Use as a compilation target

-A lot more data is needed for using this as a compilation target, so that data is optional.
+A lot of information is needed for compilation targets only, so that data is optional.

 # Special properties
 The specification is designed such that: